OmarCloud20/GreatLearning-Sessions/Containers-AWS-DevOps/Week-3_1-21-23/lab-1.md

-# How Build a CI/CD Pipeline with AWS CodeCommit, CodeBuild and CodePipeline to deploy images to AWS ECR
+# How to Build a CI/CD Pipeline with AWS CodeCommit, CodeBuild and CodePipeline to deploy images to AWS ECR

 ## What is AWS CodeCommit